bacota-github/scarm/README.md

    assert(johns.map(_.teacher) == Set(TeacherId(5),TeacherId(6)))
 })
 ```
 There is an explicit shortcut for "in" Fragments.
-Unfortunately
-this is of limited use because in queries do not work for
-composite primary keys.
 ```
 run(for {
    johns <- teachers.in(TeacherId(5), TeacherId(6))